tonyfu97/Eye-Tracking-for-Creating-3D-Illusion/README.md

-# Eye-Tracking-for-Creating-3D-Illusion
+# Face-Tracking-for-Creating-3D-Illusion
-An interactive illusion of depth on a 2D screen by tracking the user's eye position and adjusting the virtual viewing angle of the displayed object.
+An interactive illusion of depth on a 2D screen by tracking the user's face position and adjusting the virtual viewing angle of the displayed object.

 ## Dependencies